 A nationally recognized teacher, scholar, and academic leader, Dr. William J. McKinney became Valdosta State University's ninth president on July 1, 2012.
 Prior to arriving at VSU, Dr. McKinney served as Vice Chancellor for Academic Affairs and Professor of Philosophy at Indiana University-Purdue University Fort Wayne (IPFW).
 During his tenure at IPFW, Dr. McKinney led the successful regional reaccreditation by the North Central Association's Higher Learning Commission as well as the process that lead to IPFW's Engaged University designation by the Carnegie Foundation.
 In his four years at IPFW, sponsored research, grants, and contracts increased by 33 percent.
 Under his leadership, IPFW also had significant increases in full-time tenure track faculty, and the percentage of female and minority faculty.

-Steve Miranda is the Managing Director for Cornell University’s “Center for Advanced Human Resource Studies” (CAHRS).
+Steve Miranda is the Officer, HR and Technical Services at the Federal Reserve System.
+He is the fomrmer Managing Director for Cornell University’s “Center for Advanced Human Resource Studies” (CAHRS).
 CAHRS is the world's leading partnership between industry and academia, devoted to linking people and knowledge to achieve excellence in human resources.
 Prior to his role with Cornell, Steve was the Chief Human Resource and Content Integration Officer for the Society for Human Resource Management (SHRM).